South Africa: Is Climate Change to Blame for Kwazulu-Natal's Flood Damage?

 Many have called it South Africa's deadliest storm on record, and the country's leaders have blamed climate change for the widespread devastation.
 But is that accurate?
 Flooding is a frequent, annual and well-known hazard in South Africa.
 Cut-off low-pressure systems have caused comparable events before, including in KwaZulu-Natal.

 A remarkably similar system was responsible for the infamous September 1987 floods in the province that killed 506 people after 900 mm of rain were recorded over four days.
-In April 2019, another cut-off low-pressure system brought 170 mm of rain to the Durban area.
+In April 2019, another cut-off low-pressure system brought 170 mm of rain to the Durban area (Chart 1).
 About 80 people died in the resulting mud slides and flash floods.

 A similar system caused the 1981 Laingsburg flood in the Western Cape.
 It killed 104 people when the Buffalo River burst its banks after a downpour of 425 mm in two days.
 In 1968, 400 mm of rain fell in just four hours in the south eastern coastal city of Gqeberha, in perhaps the most intense rainfall event in the country's recorded climate history.